trailheadlabs/outerspatial-map-library/api/index.md

 ### <a name="hooks">Hooks</a>

 You can use the `preinit` and `init` hooks to add custom functionality to your map.
-Both hooks must accept a callback function and execute it to pass control back to OuterSpatial.js.
+Both hooks must accept a callback function and execute it to pass control back to OuterSpatial Map Library.

     var OuterSpatial = {
       div: 'map',